mongodb/mongo-python-driver/doc/examples/authentication.rst

 .. _EC2 instance: https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_use_switch-role-ec2.html
 .. _environment variables: https://docs.aws.amazon.com/lambda/latest/dg/configuration-envvars.html#configuration-envvars-runtime

 MONGODB-OIDC
 ------------
 .. versionadded:: 4.7

-The MONGODB-OIDC authentication mechanism is available in MongoDB 7.0+ Enterprise Edition on Linux platforms and Atlas.
+The `MONGODB-OIDC authentication mechanism`_ is available in MongoDB 7.0+ on Linux platforms.

-<TODO> link to server docs and Atlas docs

-The MONGODB-OIDC mechanism authenticates using an OpenID Connect access token.
-The driver supports the workload <TODO>...
+The MONGODB-OIDC mechanism authenticates using an OpenID Connect (OIDC) access token.
+The driver supports OIDC for  workload identity, defined as an identity you assign to a software workload (such as an application, service, script, or container) to authenticate and access other services and resources.

-Credentials can be configured through the MongoDB URI or as arguments to the ``MongoClient``.
+MONGODB-OIDC credentials can be configured through the MongoDB URI or as arguments to ``MongoClient``.

 Built-in Support
 ~~~~~~~~~~~~~~~~

 The driver has built-in support for Azure IMDS and GCP IMDS environments.
 Other environments
-are supported with the ``OIDC_CALLBACK``.
+are supported with `Custom Callbacks`_.

 Azure IMDS
 ^^^^^^^^^^

-For an application running on an Azure VM or otherwise using the Azure Internal Metadata Service,
+For an application running on an Azure VM or otherwise using the `Azure Internal Metadata Service`_,
 you can use the built-in support for Azure, where "<client_id>" below is the client id of the Azure
-managed identity, and ``<audience>`` is the url-encoded ``audience`` configured on your
+managed identity, and ``<audience>`` is the url-encoded ``audience`` `configured on your MongoDB deployment`_.
-MongoDB deployment.

-TODO: link to Azure IMDS docs.

 .. code-block:: python